How to Write a Breakup Letter You’ll Never Send (And Still Find Closure)

 You are writing to understand yourself.

-If you’re not sure you’re emotionally ready to do that yet, When You’re Not Ready to Write the Letter Yet may be the more honest starting point.
+If you're unsure whether you're emotionally ready to write honestly, When You’re Not Ready to Write the Letter Yet may be the more honest place to begin.

 How to Start the Letter